BirdeeHub/nixCats-nvim/README.md

 # nixCats-nvim: A Luanatic's kickstarter flake

 This is a kickstarter style repo.
-It borrows a lot of lua from kickstarter.nvim.
+It borrows a lot of lua from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 It has most of the same plugins.

 The lua is not all 1 file.
 Because I dont like that much at all.
 It could be though.